E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 selected subsets of these dataset_ids will be explained in the section "The Magical Dataset ID".

+**IMPORTANT**

+There is an "N to 1" relationship between CMIP datasets (and dataset_ids) and the native simulation output datasets (and dataset_ids).
+In essense, any given CMIP dataset is a "derived child" of a parent native dataset.
+A utility function exists that will provide you the native dataset_id that serves as the parent data for a given CMIP6 dataset_id.

 The E3SM Dataset Spec (`[STAGING_RESOURCE]/dataset_spec.yaml`) contains
 3 trees: